 Road bikes and some hybrids use tubes with a Presta valve.
 This is a thin, narrow tube that has a metal screw feature that seals the valve shut.
 Keeping the screw shut is the most important thing, and the plastic caps on top does two functions.
 First, it keeps the stem protected from dirt, grime, and oxidization which is important.
 If the stem oxidizes it can seize up the stem.
 The cap also prevents the fragile stem from getting bent out of shape.

-For more information on the difference between Presta and Schrader valves – Click Here to Read More!
+For more information on the difference between Presta and Schrader valves – Click here to read my article all about them.

 So are bike tire caps absolutely necessary?